yoandresaav/blog/content/whoiam.md

 date: 2021-05-16T15:45:19-05:00
 ---

 Hey there!, my name is Yoandre Saavedra.
-I start this blog with the intention of learn/share tech skill while practices my English skill.
-At this moment I'm in the intermediate level.
+I start this blog with the intention of learn/share tech skill while practices my English.At this moment I'm in the intermediate English level.

 My prefer languages to write code is python and javascript.